foam-framework/foam2/src/foam/nanos/rope/README.md

       .setRelationshipMap(relationshipMap)
       .build());
     createMap.clear(); readMap.clear(); updateMap.clear(); deleteMap.clear(); crudMap.clear(); relationshipMap.clear();

-    // clear maps

-    // ACCOUNTDAO - USERDAO (owner)
+'''

+Finally, we finish this examply by setting up the User DAO to Transaction DAO ROPE and we are done,

+''' java
-    // an account can be created, read, updated, and deleted by any user that has this relationship
+    // An account can be created, read, updated, and deleted by any user that has this relationship
-    // "owner", to the account
+    // 1. "owner", to the account
     createMap.put("__default__", new ArrayList<String>(Arrays.asList( "__terminate__" )));
     readMap.put("__default__", new ArrayList<String>(Arrays.asList( "__terminate__" )));
     updateMap.put("__default__", new ArrayList<String>(Arrays.asList( "__terminate__" )));